-Urinary tract infections (UTI) aren’t just a nuisance – they can cause serious health problems.
-A urinary tract infection happens when bacteria in the bladder or kidney multiplies in the urine.
-Left untreated, a urinary tract infection can become something more serious than merely a set of uncomfortable symptoms.
-UTIs can lead to acute or chronic kidney infections, which could permanently damage the kidneys and even lead to kidney failure.
-UTIs are also a leading cause of sepsis, a potentially life-threatening infection of the bloodstream.
+Urinary tract infections (UTIs) aren’t just a nuisance in the senior population—they can cause serious health problems.
+A UTI occurs when bacteria in the urethra, bladder or kidneys multiplies in the urine.
+Left untreated, a UTI can lead to acute or chronic kidney infections, which could permanently damage these vital organs and even lead to kidney failure.
+UTIs are also a leading cause of sepsis, an extreme and potentially life-threatening response to an infection.

-According to NIH, the following conditions make the elderly more susceptible to UTIs:
+According to the National Institutes of Health (NIH), the following conditions make older individuals more susceptible to UTIs:

 - Use of a urinary catheter

 - Bowel incontinence (Types of bacteria that are normally found in stool, such as E. coli, are commonly responsible for UTIs.)

 - Immobility (For example, those who must lie in bed for extended periods of time.)